 How to Access Artists' Books

 Artists' Books must be viewed in the Library, behind the Circulation Desk.
-Artists' Books are available whenever circulation staff are working.
+Artists' Books are available whenever circulation supervisors are working.

-Search the online catalog for artists' books.
-Notice the shelving location of Artists Books.
-Record the call number and request the item at the Main Library Circulation Desk.
+Search the online catalog for Artists' Books.
+If an item has a designated location of Artists' Books, record the call number and request the item at the Main Library Circulation Desk.
 Circulation staff will page and facilitate viewing of the book.